kr41/h10n/docs/narrative/1_basic_translation.rst

 At the moment, our application is something like traditional "Hello world" one.
 Firstly we defined available locales as tree of nested dictionaries.
-First level dictionary keys becomes locale names, second level ones -- catalog names, third level ones -- message names.
+First level dictionary keys becomes :term:`locale` names, second level ones -- :term:`catalog` names, third level ones -- :term:`message` names.
 Yes, h10n is able to store translation catalogs in files, and not only in files.
 But for our example will be more useful to define all directly in source code.

-Than we created a Translator.
-See :class:`h10n.translator.Translator` for details.
+Than we created a :term:`Translator`.
+See :class:`h10n.translator.Translator` class for details.

 And finally, we translated messages ``article`` and ``comment`` from catalog ``object``.
 First argument of :meth:`h10n.translator.Translator.translate` method is message full name, i.e. catalog name and message name separated by colon.
 Second one is fallback message, which should be used by translator on fail.

 Just because we use single locale it implicitly became default and we don't need to provide it explicitly before translation.
 But if we add another locale, we should do it.
-So, let's add Russian locale.
+So, let's add Russian one.

 ..  literalinclude:: ../_static/examples/1_basic_translation/app_2.py
     :language: python